 About — Maine’s Alternative Certification Mentoring Program

-For conditionally certified special educators, Maine’s Alternative Certification Mentoring Program offers intensive, ongoing support and mentoring from an experienced special educator in the same area of practice.
-At the same time, conditionally certified special educators successfully complete a one-semester of graduate coursework on topics that address the needs of new special educators.
+For conditionally certified special educators, Maine’s Alternative Certification Mentoring Program ensures intensive, ongoing support and mentoring from an experienced special educator in the same area of practice.
+At the same time, conditionally certified special educators successfully complete a one-semester of graduate course that addresses topics critical to new special educators.
 The goal is to provide new special educators with experienced mentor teachers to provide modeling and coaching, as well as access to resources and promising practices.

 For special education teachers new to mentoring, MACM offers an online special ed mentor training that concludes with one in-person training day.
 For special education mentors with previous mentor training, MACM offers an online special education mentor refresher course.
 Both trainings, when successfully completed, are worth 20 contact hours.